davewoo999/Virtual-Console/README.txt

 ON FIRST USE
 log in as root

-type clear to get rid of the test data
+type clear to get rid of the test data.
+Use /src/storage/TextRamBlank.mif for TextRam on a recompile to start a clear screen.

 enter export TERM=xterm-256color (any changes made in linux for this terminal will not affect the xterm for PuTTy)